Whether as a joke or in all seriousness, many people have the thought of putting themselves up for adoption. But can you actually do it? It depends.

 If you are already 18 or older, there are not any adoption agencies that will place you with a new family.
 You will only be able to do this process if you can find someone who wants to adopt you.
 Here are the things you need to do:

 Adult adoptions are usually meant to formalize a relationship not cemented by biology.
 Sometimes stepparents adopt their stepchildren later in life.
 Elderly adults may choose to adopt a younger person who has been meaningful or like a child to them.

-Adoption proceeds are conducted in state courts.
+State Courts conduct the adoption proceeds.
 To have a judge hear your case, the person adopting you must file a form called a petition to open the case.
-Several other forms will likely be required in the process.
+They will likely require Several other forms in the process.

 Many states have court forms available free online through the court or state website.
 If you cannot find the forms for free, you may be able to buy them online.
 Legal Zoom is one popular website that people use to buy blank forms for filing cases without an attorney.